-2012-2013 Annual Report
+2013-2014 Annual Report

 A Message from the Executive Director

-We increased our visibility through collaborations with USA Today, Education Week, and Education Talk Radio, as well as through online social media sites such as Twitter, LinkedIn, and Facebook.
-We met with representatives from the US Department of Education and discussed middle level legislation with our US Representatives and Senators.
-We partnered with other professional and service organizations including Special Olympics Project Unify, the Learning First Alliance, Schools to Watch, and the National Association of Secondary School Principals.
+We increased our visibility through collaborations with ACT, Inc. and the People-to-People Ambassador program as well as through social media such as Twitter, Linked In, and Facebook.
+We spoke at the Korean National University of Education and the Middle Years of Schooling Association annual conference in Australia, and partnered with other professional and service organizations such as Schools to Watch, Let's Move Active Schools, Special Olympics Project Unify, and the National Association of Secondary School Principals.

 It was indeed a banner year, and I continue to be proud to serve the members of AMLE and work with our Board of Trustees, committee members, and staff to benefit middle grades students.